With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 Bluetooth Low Energy Consumption

-It is key to note that all Bluetooth enhancements refer to the Bluetooth Low Energy specification introduced with Bluetooth 4.0, not the classic Bluetooth radio which consumes more power.
+It is key to note that all Bluetooth enhancements refer to the Bluetooth Low Energy specification introduced with Bluetooth 4.0, not the classic Bluetooth radio, which consumes more power.

-Bluetooth Low Energy is designed to lessen the power consumption of Bluetooth devices.
-It was initially used for portable devices, beacons, and other low-power devices, but it had severe limitations.
+It was initially used for portable devices, beacons, and other low-power devices but had severe limitations.

 With Bluetooth 5, all audio devices communicate via Bluetooth Low Energy, which means lower energy consumption and extended battery life.
-Several other types of devices will be able to communicate via Bluetooth Low Energy in the future.

 Dual Audio

-More Speed, Range and Performance
+More Speed, Range, and Performance

 The main advantages of Bluetooth 5 are improved speed and longer range.
 In other words, it’s faster and can work at a greater distance than previous versions of Bluetooth.

-Official marketing material for Bluetooth from the Bluetooth organization announces that Bluetooth 5 has four times the range, twice the speed and also eight times the messaging capacity of previous versions of Bluetooth.
-Also, these improvements apply to Bluetooth Low Energy, ensuring that devices can take advantage of them while saving power.
+Official marketing material for Bluetooth from the Bluetooth organization announces that Bluetooth 5 has four times the range, twice the speed, and eight times the messaging capacity of previous versions of Bluetooth.

-With Bluetooth 5, devices can use data rates of up to 2 Mbps, which is twice as much as Bluetooth 4.2.
-The devices can also communicate at distances of up to 800 feet (or 240 meters) – four times the initial 200 feet (or 60 meters) allowed by Bluetooth 4.2.
-Nevertheless, walls and other obstacles will weaken the signal, such as with a Wi-Fi network.
+They can also communicate at distances of up to 800 feet (or 240 meters)—four times the initial 200 feet (or 60 meters) allowed by Bluetooth 4.2.

 The aptX compression standard already promises CD-quality sound at speeds below 1 Mbps, so speeds of 2 Mbps should provide even better wireless sound quality.